arinbjornk/BiobankRead/README.rst

 HES data
 =========
 HES (Hospital Episode Statistics) data refers to incidentce of hospitalisation anywhere in England for subjects in UKBiobank, as far back as 1997.
-It contains information about dates of admission/release/operation, diagnosis coded in ICD10 (or ICD9 if prior to 1995), and/or operations & procedure (OPCS) code.
+It contains information about dates of admission/release/operation, diagnosis coded in ICD10 (or ICD9 if prior to 2000), as well as operations & procedure (OPCS) codes when applicable.

 This data can be accessed through the portal_ in the following pathway: "Data Collection", "Downloads", "Data Portal", "Connect".
 This gives access to a database where the data is kept, and has to be queried using SQL.